nemmusu/gpt-api/README.md

 chatbot = GPT(config_file='/etc/gpt-api/config.ini', api_key='your_api_key', question='What is the meaning of life?',
               temperature=0.5, model='gpt-4',
-              system_role_message='You are an expert assistant and will answer my questions in a specific and detailed manner using markdown format.') response = chatbot.get_chat_response() print(response)
+              system_role_message='You are an expert assistant and will answer my questions in a specific and detailed manner exclusively in markdown format.') response = chatbot.get_chat_response() print(response)
 ```

-The parameters you can use are as follows:
+The available parameters are:

 - `config_file`: The path to the configuration file (default: `config.ini`)
 - `api_key`: The OpenAI API key